awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

 The copy receives a new unique security group ID and you must give it a name\.
 You can also add a description\.

+You can't copy a security group from one Region to another Region\.

 You can create a copy of a security group using one of the following methods\.

 ------